 - Otter.ai: An automated AI-powered transcription service that integrates with platforms like Zoom to support options like automatic video transcription and scheduling.

 Marketer’s Takeaway: To respect the SME’s time, aim for half-hour interviews.
-Take the lead on scheduling, but be flexible if the time does’t work.
+Take the lead on scheduling, but be flexible if the time doesn’t work.
 Leverage new technology to streamline processes like scheduling and note-taking to reduce friction between stakeholders.

 Background Research